Sathmi1234/Sathmi1234/README.md

 - 🔭
 - 🌱 Learning advanced React and TypeScript
 - 💬 Ask me about React, JavaScript, or APIs
-- ⚡ Fun Fact: I love hiking and photography
+- ⚡ Fun Fact: I love music and traveling

 ---